Semuliki national park

 Community walks and Cultural experiences

 The Batwa lived in the forest before it was made a national park.
 They now live on the boundaries of the park but often visit the forest in search of medicinal plants.
 They have demonstrations of how they lived in the forest from gathering food, hunting, tools of how they lived and survived in the forest.
 Enjoy the music and dance performances and remember to purchase handcrafts they make.

-The park’s main attraction is bird watching because of its location in the Albertine rift valley, low land forest and its central African species.
+The park’s main attraction is bird watching because of its location in the Albertine rift valley, low land forest, and its central African species.
 In fact, it hosts Central African bird species that you cannot find anywhere else in East Africa.
 Semuliki national park is home to 441 bird species, 46 of Guinea-Congo biome species found nowhere else in East Africa.
-The species to look out for include; Shoebill, dwarf honeyguide, Yellow throated Cuckoo, yellow-throated Nicator, Great blue and Ross’s turaco, purple breasted sunbird, orange weaver, white crested hornbill, Red-billed Dwarf Hornbill, African Piculet, Swamp Palm Bulbul etc. The Shoebill is often sighted at Lake Albert while in the canoe birding.
+The species to look out for include; Shoebill, dwarf honeyguide, Yellow-throated Cuckoo, yellow-throated Nicator.
+Also there is Great blue, Ross’s turaco, purple-breasted sunbird, orange weaver, white-crested hornbill, Red-billed Dwarf Hornbill, African Piculet, Swamp Palm Bulbul etc. The Shoebill is often sighted at Lake Albert while in the canoe birding.
 More areas for birdwatching in the park include – Sempaya, Ntandi, Kirumia trail, Semuliki River etc.

 The primate walk is in Toro – Semliki wildlife reserve.
-You are briefed at the research camp and you walk towards Kijura observation point where you continue journey tracking the chimps.
+You are briefed at the research camp and you walk towards the Kijura observation point.
+Then you continue your journey tracking the chimps.
 The trail can take between 4 – 6 hours as you follow the tracks of the chimps.
-The trail is exciting with several birds sighted along the way and occasionally Elephants, buffalos, and lion.
+The trail is exciting with several birds sighted along the way and occasionally Elephants, buffalos, and also lions.